Stand Up to Cancer: Events and partnerships

-One of Stand Up To Cancer's beacon fundraising initiatives is a biennial telecast that was first televised in over 170 countries on September 5, 2008.
+One of Stand Up To Cancer's fundraising initiatives is a biennial telecast that was first televised in over 170 countries on September 5, 2008.
 It was produced by 20th Century Fox Television in partnership with The Entertainment Industry Foundation, Laura Ziskin Productions and Seligman Entertainment Inc. The telecast was distributed by ABC, NBC and CBS and raised over $100 million after that evening's broadcast.